 - The IT industry in the UK is suffering from an insufficient number of skilled workers because graduates are finishing their degrees without the right skills.
-According to Empirica, there could be circa three-quarters of a million digital jobs that cannot be filled in Europe by 2020 due to skills shortages.

 - The government is of the opinion that the UK will be lagging behind the rest of the advanced world in research and technology if the future generations do not have the right level of passion and skills in STEM careers.